 Start right here.
 Who better to ask than theatre educators from around the state who know exactly what you need.
 Many FATE members are willing and able to be adjudicators.

 I am having some difficulty with a play selection at my school.
 What can I do to convince my administrator and parents that the production is worthy for us to do?

-Are there any successful recruiting techniques for boys?
+Are there any successful recruiting techniques for a greater variety of students, especially boys?

 Some of us have seen big changes thanks to all the High School Musicals, and shows like Glee as our students walk in with an interest in the performing arts already, but recruitment can be a challenge still in many schools.
 Try "bring a friend" meetings, or talking to other organizations on campus who might be in the off season such as sports teams or marching band where students (and their parents and coaches) may be looking for activities to keep them busy after school.
 Also try enlisting teachers who already support your program to help with recruiting by talking it up in their classes.
 Most of all make your program one that welcomes newcomers with frequent low-commitment and social activities where anyone is welcome.
 Make it a mission of your program to grow, and consider a membership or recruitment student officer position to help work on it all year.